gadzooks/weather-go-api/README.md

 ## swagger
 https://goswagger.io/

+## dependencies
+we use dep to mange dependencies

 ## goals of this service
 - create sample CRUD REST api in Go which has
     - well defined classes for model, domain, controller